streamflow-finance/js-sdk/README.md

 Backed by Solana Foundation and Serum.

+Relies heavily on timelock token escrow service aptly named [Timelock Crate](https://github.com/streamflow-finance/timelock-crate/).

 ## Important:

-This software is under active development.

 **The code is not yet audited.**